 - – Set up and managed home use trials

-- – Visited retailers across the UK to understand their views of the product and reasons for returns
+- – Visited retailers to listen to feedback about the product and returns

 - – Visited consumers to see the product in action